Skip to content

 Polygon founder, Sandeep Nailwal, on encouraging developers to use testnet

-Testnets like BSC can easily be added to MetaMask or any crypto compliant wallet.
-All you need to do is claim some faucet money available on places like Polygon Faucet.
-After that you can easily use it for testing purposes.
+Testnets like BSC can easily be added to MetaMask or any crypto-compliant wallet.
+All you need to do is claim some faucet money available at places like Polygon Faucet.
+After that, you can easily use it for testing purposes.